For the Heat, Amnesty is a Big-Money Decision

 The Heat made it to the 2010-11 NBA Finals on a $64 million total payroll.
 The following season, one shortened by a lockout and correspondingly reduced salary payments, Arison spent a total of $65 million in support of his team’s first championship of the Big Three era.
 This past season’s repeat came at a cost of approximately $91 million, far and away the most in team history.

 Maintaining a team salary that is $20 million above the tax threshold would cost, at current tax level forecasts, a whopping $136.6 million!

 Unless the Heat can trade Miller or Anthony, or perhaps both.
-The beauty of that situation is you pay neither the tax nor the actual salary.
-The Heat is surely in the midst of such discussions as we speak.
+Doing so would free the Heat from no only their tax implications but also their payroll obligations.
+The Heat is undoubtedly in the midst of such discussions as we speak.

 Starting Thursday, we’ll get a read on the Heat’s emotion-vs.-expenses continuum.
 In the balance is a player, in Miller, who put the Heat over the top in the first of their successive championship-winning games and started the second.